-0.40 metre for pipe Ø < 800 mm
+0.40 meter for pipe $\emptyset \leq 800$ mm

-0.50 metre for pipe $\emptyset > 800$ mm
+0.50 meter for pipe $\emptyset > 800$ mm

-These values vary according to the backfilling and compacting criteria and may vary depending on the haunching material used.
+These values vary according to the backfilling and compacting criteria and may vary depending on the levelling material used.

-Mechanical excavation shall produce a trench width with a minimum 0.40 m clearance on each side of the pipes at trench bottom.
-In any case, the trench should be wide enough to allow the traffic and compacting operations required for the pipe bedding, but shall not be wider than the trench width taken into account in the calculation note justifying the pipe characteristics.
+Mechanical excavation shall produce a trench width with a minimum clearance on each side of the pipes at trench bottom to ensure safe accessibility, ease of laying the pipe and facilitate compaction/backfilling but shall not be wider than the trench width considered in the calculation note justifying the pipe characteristics.